Gauss sums and the maximum cliques in generalized Paley graphs of square order: Gauss sums and maximum cliques in generalized Paley graphs

-We have shown that a sufficient condition for the trivial upper bound to attain is that the corresponding Gauss sum is supersingular.
+We have shown that a sufficient condition for $\omega\big(GP(q,d)\big)=\sqrt{q}$ is that the corresponding Gauss sum is semi-primitive.
 Thus, we can apply Theorem \ref{forr} to get the explicit formula for the associated Gauss sum.
-Furthermore, in the case that $d$ is odd, we can determine whether the trivial upper bound on the clique number attains for $GP(q,d)$ using the following proposition.
+Furthermore, in the case that $d$ is odd, we can determine whether $\omega\big(GP(q,d)\big)$ attains the trivial upper bound using the following proposition.

 \begin{prop} Let $p$ be an odd prime and let $d \geq 3$ be an odd integer.
 Suppose there exists a positive integer $t$ such that $-1 \equiv p^{t} \pmod d,$ with $t$ chosen minimal.
 Let $q=p^v \equiv 1 \pmod {2d}$, then $v=2ts$ for some positive integer $s$.
 If $s$ is even, then $\omega\big(GP(q,d)\big)<\sqrt{q}$.
 If $s$ is odd, then $d \mid (\sqrt{q}+1)$ and $\omega\big(GP(q,d)\big)=\sqrt{q}$. \end{prop}